Dramat3ch/reels_downloader/README.md

 # Instagram Reels Downloader - Telegram Bot

-Bebrasaver is a Telegram bot designed to help you easily download Instagram reels.
+It`s a Telegram bot designed to help you easily download Instagram reels.
 Follow the instructions below to set up the bot and start using it.

 ## Prerequisites